How to sleep when expecting

-Ask any pregnant mom-to-be what one of the most frustrating aspects of pregnancy is, and the answer is likely to involve sleep, or more precisely the lack of sleep.
-The truth is, learning how to sleep when pregnant in a way that is both comfortable AND safe can be very challenging!
+Ask any expecting mom-to-be what one of the most frustrating aspects of pregnancy is, and the answer is likely to involve sleep, or more precisely the lack of sleep.
+The truth is, learning how to sleep when expecting in a way that is both comfortable AND safe can be very challenging!

 But it can be quite difficult to stay in the same position all night long, and this is also not ideal for overall body health or circulation.
 Happily, now there is a new alternative sleeping position during pregnancy that is both ob-gyn and chiropractor-approved by using the new Cozy Bump pregnancy pillow.

-All things considered, even dedicated back-sleepers should make every effort to avoid sleeping on your back when pregnant.
+All things considered, even dedicated back-sleepers should make every effort to avoid sleeping on your back when expecting.

-With the right helps and tools, it is now possible to sleep safely on either side during pregnancy, although it is still advisable to completely avoid sleeping on your back when pregnant.
-With the help of the Cozy Bump, which is the only product of its kind, it is also now possible for stomach sleepers to go back to sleeping on your stomach while pregnant.
+With the right helps and tools, it is now possible to sleep safely on either side during pregnancy, although it is still advisable to completely avoid sleeping on your back when expecting, With the help of the Cozy Bump, which is the only product of its kind, it is also now possible for stomach sleepers to go back to sleeping on your stomach while expecting.

 In truth, as the baby continues to grow and develop, it is likely that rolling onto the stomach at all will quickly become a physical impossibility.
 Even if somehow you do manage to make it onto your stomach, there is a good chance you won't be able to balance there for long, and this will ensure no harm comes to the baby inside you.